 And as she pulled all her rage and her pain from deep within her soul, Eleven not only overpowered One, she sent him to another dimension.
 She opened a portal to the Upside Down, which sucked Henry Creel in.
 There the dark mirror world ripped apart his skin as it began to remake him into something sinister and twisted.
 But it was a transformation Henry Creel welcomed.

-One Becomes an Explorer in the Upside Down
+One Becomes an Explorer in the Upside Down (And Then Becomes Vecna)

 One initially believed Eleven had killed him and sent him to purgatory.
 But he soon realized she had banished him somewhere entirely new, a realm unspoiled by mankind.
 There he became an “explorer” who saw “so many things.”
 Then one day he found “the most extraordinary thing of all, something that would change everything.”
 He found the dark particles that would become the Mind Flayer.